aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

   * 7.85mL mqWater
   * Aliquot and store in -80 freezer.

-### Working Beetle Luciferin solution (80uM in media)
+### Working Beetle Luciferin solution (80uM in PBS)

   * 20uL Stock Beetle Luciferin solution
   * 480uL PBS
-  * Use this Working Beetle Luciferin solution to make 0, 0.032, 0.16, 0.8, and 4uM standard dilutions (see setup sheet).
+  * Use this Working Beetle Luciferin solution to make 0, 0.032, 0.16, 0.8, and 4uM standard dilutions in PBS (see setup sheet).

 ## Luciferin Detection Reagent